alexal1/Insomniac/docs/README.md

 #### --unfollow-older-than-days
 if using "--unfollow-source database", you can specify how long ago an account has to be followed, to unfollow it now.
 Specify number of days.
 7 days by default

+### Direct Messages
+Sending direct messages.

+#### --dm-list "Hey bro!" ["What's up bro" ...]
+List of messages to pick a random one to send.
+Spintax supported

+#### --dm-to-new-followers
+Send direct messages to the given amount of new followers

+#### --dm-to-followed-by-bot-only
+If true, messages will be sent only to users whom we are following

+#### --dm-max-old-followers-in-a-row 30
+Stop looking for new followers if seeing this amount of old followers in a row

 ### Advanced
 More options for savvy users!